encode/httpcore/docs/network-backends.md

 asyncio.run(main())
 ```

-The `AnyIONetworkBackend` will work when running under either `asyncio` or `trio`.
-However, if you're working with async using the [`trio` framework](https://trio.readthedocs.io/en/stable/), then we recommend using the `httpcore.TrioNetworkBackend`.
+The `AnyIOBackend` will work when running under either `asyncio` or `trio`.
+However, if you're working with async using the [`trio` framework](https://trio.readthedocs.io/en/stable/), then we recommend using the `httpcore.TrioBackend`.

 ```python
 import httpcore